malbernaz/portefolio/README.md

 ## Todos in an unordered list:

 - ~~API endpoins refactoring (use promises instead of callbacks for mongoose queries)~~
-- Find a more efficient way to handle drafts (on its way)
+- ~~Find a more efficient way to handle drafts (on its way)~~
-- Create tests (**important**)
+- ~~page animations~~
-- Implement ui animations
+- Implement ui interactions
+- Create actions prompt component
+- Use css-modules
-- Implement service worker
+- Use service workers
 - Use webpack instead of browserify
+- Deploy with docker